 Digitalisation of Natural Complexity to Solve Socially Relevant Ecological Problems

-By exploring the opportunities of digitalization for the ecological sciences, DIG-IT! will meet pressing ecological questions of high societal relevance with a future-oriented arsenal of methods and thereby qualify digitally competent ecologists and ecologically experienced biomathematicians and computer scientists.
-Dig-It! will address a broad array of questions including (but not limited to) service functions and stability of ecosystems under climate and land use change, species protection and innovative environmental monitoring.
+By exploring the opportunities of digitisation for the ecological sciences, DIG-IT! will meet pressing ecological questions of high societal relevance with a future-oriented arsenal of methods, thereby qualifying digitally competent ecologists and ecologically experienced biomathematicians and computer scientists.
+Dig-It! will address a broad array of questions including (but not limited to) the performance features and stability of ecosystems subject to climatic and land-use change, species protection and innovative environmental monitoring.
 The overarching goal is to facilitate a "quantum leap" for the field of ecology through the development of universally applicable methods using self-learning algorithms ("Deep Convolutional Neural Networks"), because in the digital age the challenge no longer lies in the amount of available primary data, but in its evaluation.
-For this purpose, DIG-IT! will combine the developmental expertise for the automated analysis of image data (Fraunhofer Institute for Computer Graphics, Rostock and Biomathematics University Greifswald) with the application to urgent ecological questions (Botany / Landscape Ecology / Zoology University Greifswald).
+For this purpose, DIG-IT! will combine the developmental expertise for the automated analysis of image data (Fraunhofer Institute for Computer Graphics, Rostock, and Chair of Biomathematics at the University of Greifswald) with the application in urgent ecological questions (Botany / Landscape Ecology / Zoology University of Greifswald).

 Extract from the jury vote:

 "The DIG-IT! project aims to address urgent ecological issues through the use of digital technologies, with the evaluation of primary data posing a particular challenge. (...)
-The jury is convinced of the scientific excellence of the project.
+The jury is convinced of the project’s scientific excellence.
 The idea of developing an ecological toolbox is particularly impressive.
-It also appreciates the approach of docking onto already existing excellent research alliances such as WETSCAPES and RESPONSE [DFG Research Training Group "Biological RESPONSEs to Novel and Changing Environments"] and using their findings above all to promote young scientists."
+It also appreciates the approach of docking onto existing research excellence projects such as WETSCAPES and RESPONSE [DFG Research Training Group "Biological RESPONSEs to Novel and Changing Environments"] and primarily using their findings to promote young scientists."